zeihanaulia/go-microservice/doc/architecture/decisions/0003-use-go-for-performance-critical-functionality.md

-# 3. Use Rust for performance-critical functionality
+# 3. Use Go for performance-critical functionality

 Date: 2018-02-27